Are demographically invariant models and representations in medical imaging fair?: Discussion Conclusion

-Taken together, our analyses imply that, at present, there appears to be no straightforward method for developing medical imaging models that guarantee similar treatment of individuals with similar physiology but differing demographic features.
-Enforcing different notions of demographic invariance is likely to harm model performance across all groups, as has been observed empirically~\cite{Zietlow2022,Zhang2022}.
+Taken together, our analyses imply that, at present, there is no straightforward method for developing medical imaging models that guarantee similar treatment of individuals with similar physiology but differing demographic features.
+Enforcing different notions of demographic invariance is likely to harm different aspects of model performance across all groups, as has been observed empirically~\cite{Zietlow2022,Zhang2022,Mehta2024}, while at the same time not providing any meaningful guarantees in terms of equal treatment.
 As a consequence, we claim that the simple fact that a model encodes group membership cannot be understood as a fairness violation.
-Indeed, we have argued that group encoding can in some cases even be considered beneficial if it prevents models from inheriting the biases encoded in human-defined patient categories.
-Our analysis lends further urgency to calls for fairness assessments in terms of model predictions since, as pointed out before~\cite{Glocker2023,Gichoya2022}, such models have the capacity to discriminate.
-For improving model performance in under-performing groups, simple balanced empirical risk minimization, targeted data collection efforts, and investigations into the potential presence of label biases currently appear to be among the most promising practical avenues~\cite{Zhang2022}.
+We have argued that group encoding can in some cases even be considered beneficial if it prevents models from inheriting the biases encoded in human-defined patient categories.
+Our analysis lends further urgency to calls for fairness assessments in terms of comprehensive subgroup analyses since, as pointed out before~\cite{Glocker2023,Gichoya2022}, models that encode demographics \emph{have} the capacity to discriminate.
+For improving model performance in under-performing groups, simple balanced empirical risk minimization, targeted data collection efforts, and investigations into the potential presence of label biases currently appear to be among the most promising practical avenues~\cite{Zhang2022,Idrissi2022,Petersen2023a}.
+If the aim is to prevent demographic shortcut learning, methods such as the one proposed by~\citet{Brown2023} could be used instead of demographic invariance.

+As a final remark, we note that while our discussion here was centered around medical image analysis, our analysis and discussion applies readily to other medical and non-medical application domains.